This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 How to Find Slope in Microsoft Excel

-1. Inside your Microsoft Excel worksheet, find and select the cell where you wish to add and run the slope formula.
+1. In your Microsoft Excel worksheet, select the cell where you want the slope result to appear.

-2. After that, navigate to the top menu bar and then click 'Formulas'.
+2. Navigate to the top menu bar and click Formulas.

-5. Subsequently, find and choose 'Slope' from the given list.
+5. Find and choose Slope from the Statistical functions list.

-6. Click the 'Known_ys' input field then type the specific cell range that contains the Y values.
+6. Click the Known_ys input field and type the cell range that contains your Y values.

-7. Likewise, tap the 'Known_xs' input field and enter the cell range that contains the X values.
+7. Click the Known_xs input field and enter the cell range that contains your X values.

-9. After completing these steps, the slope value will be calculated and displayed in the selected cell.
+9. The calculated slope value will be displayed in your selected cell.

 Similar Articles